Introduction

 “An important dimension in Christian life that was dis-edifyingly and unfortunately crushed.”
 (RW, 91)

-Williams concluded that “Arius’ solution is no better or worse than most efforts that have been made by theologians through the ages” (RW, 114).
+“Arius’ solution is no better or worse than most efforts that have been made by theologians through the ages.”
+(RW, 114)

-We do not have to agree with everything Arius said, but he had some very interesting perspectives that we would be deprived of if we limit ourselves to Trinitarian polemics.
+We do not agree with everything Arius said, but he had some fascinating perspectives that are worth studying.

 RH = Bishop RPC Hanson